A parked camper alone in a campground

 • 12 miles of hiking trails

 Lake Metigoshe State Park Campground offers the most stunning scenery of all the North Dakota public parks.
-With camping available all year, you can choose from a rental cabin or primitive RV or tent sites or some with partial hookups.
+With camping available all year, you can choose from a rental cabin, primitive RV or tent site, or some with partial hookups.

 Paddle the lake in a kayak or fish for your dinner in this location near the Canadian border.